Federal Rules for Home and Community-Based Services

 • Dignity and respect.

-• Freedom from being bullied or threatened into doing something you don’t want to do.
+• Freedom from being bullied or threatened into doing something you do not want to do.

 • Freedom from being restrained by physical force or with medication.